 - Regular Program Assessment: Conduct routine assessments of TATP programming to ensure accessibility for all learners, including those with disabilities.

-- Encouraging Accessibility in Teaching: Encourage TAs and CIs to incorporate accessibility and inclusivity into their teaching practices and recognize and celebrate those who do so effectively.
+- Encouraging Accessibility in Teaching: Encourage teaching assistants and course instructors to incorporate accessibility and inclusion into their teaching practices and highlight individuals who do so effectively.

-- Central Resource Repository: Develop and maintain a central repository of best practices and resources for promoting accessibility and inclusion in higher education.
+- Central Resource Repository: Develop and maintain a central repository containing best practices and resources that support accessibility and inclusion in higher education.

-- Promotion of Accessibility Standards: Work with university administration to promote the adoption of accessibility standards and guidelines across all departments and programs.
+- Promotion of Accessibility Standards: Work with university administration to promote the integration of accessibility standards and guidelines across academic departments and programs.

-- Feedback and Evaluation System: Establish a system for ongoing feedback and evaluation of TATP initiatives related to accessibility and inclusion and use this feedback for continuous improvement.
+- Feedback and Evaluation System: Establish an ongoing feedback and evaluation system that monitors the effectiveness of TATP initiatives related to accessibility and inclusion, and use these findings to guide continuous improvement.

-- Increase Disability Representation: Increase representation of people with disabilities on the TATP team and involve them in decision-making processes to ensure their voices and perspectives are heard.
+- Increase Disability Representation: Increase representation of people with disabilities within the TATP team and involve them in decision-making processes to ensure their perspectives shape programming and policy development.